Make a list

 Avoid confusion on moving in together day by clearly labeling all moving boxes.
 Doing this let's you know what's inside and what room it needs to go to — and may help alleviate some of the stress of the big day.

-Sometimes newlyweds have multiples of the same item — one was “hers”, one was “his” — and sometimes one was a wedding gift!
-Decide what you will really need — you probably need just one toaster, but may need all three phones.
+Sometimes newlyweds have multiples of the same item — one was "hers", one was "his" — and sometimes one was a wedding gift!
+Decide what you will really need — you probably need just one toaster.
 Donate or sell the extras.
 Have two receptacles to collect items for donation and so that you can both be setting those items aside as you pack.

 What better way to start your new life together than hosting a garage sale at your new home.
 Sell those "extras" you found between your two households and generate a little extra cash to buy something special for your new home — together.
 Donate anything that doesn't sell to charity.
 What a great way to meet your new neighbors, too!